Chris is a freelance writer in the self-help and personal development niche. His interests also vary from anime to zodiac signs.

 Five years of corporate life taught me to dress to impress, walk with confidence, talk assertively, lead meetings with grace, make decisions with haste.

 First, being unemployed is a window to discover something new.

 But if you're someone whose routine goes like this even on weekends: work-eat -sleep, then removing the "work" part opens up new possibilities.
-For me, the "work" part was replaced by "write".
-Because of unemployment, I discovered content writing and it led me to writing portals, just like Hubpages.com.
+For me, "write" replaced the "work" part.
+Because of unemployment, I discovered content writing.
+It led me to writing portals, just like Hubpages.com.

-Second, it is important to set goals everyday.
+Second, it is important to set goals every day.

 Third, learn to value the simplicity of life.

 There is joy in walking without a rush while feeling the breath of air and the sun's rays on your face.
 There is joy in finding stillness amidst the noise while being aware of the different sounds.

-Fourth, you get the chance to cherish moments with your loved ones.
+Fourth, cherish moments with your loved ones.

 Let's admit it, being obsessed with work can create gaps in your relationship with family and friends.
 But once work is no longer around, you are forced to fill those gaps by spending more time and energy with them.